OfficeDev/office-js-docs-pr/docs/excel/run-code-on-document-open.md

 ---
-title: Run code in your Excel add-in when the document opens (preview)
+title: Run code in your Excel add-in when the document opens
 description: 'Run code in your Excel add-in when the document opens.' ms.date: 02/20/2020
 localization_priority: Normal
 ---

-# Run code in your Excel add-in when the document opens (preview)
+# Run code in your Excel add-in when the document opens

 [!include[Running custom functions in browser runtime note](../includes/excel-shared-runtime-preview-note.md)]

 You can configure your Excel add-in to load and run code as soon as the document is opened.
-This is useful if you need to register event handlers, preload data for the task pane, synchronize UI, or perform other tasks before the add-in is visible.
+This is useful if you need to register event handlers, pre-load data for the task pane, synchronize UI, or perform other tasks before the add-in is visible.

 [!include[Excel shared runtime note](../includes/note-requires-shared-runtime.md)]